Developer-DAO/token-airdrop-whitelist/README.md

 When the contract is deployed, some portion of the tokens reserved for the airdrop are made available to a whitelisted set of addresses, and the remaining tokens go to a treasury wallet.
 After some time any tokens unclaimed in the airdrop can be swept up into the treasury.

-The use case is for the Developer DAO, allowing holders of the first (free) Developer DAO NFTs to claim a number of tokens for themselves.
+The use case is for the [Developer DAO](https://www.developerdao.com/), allowing holders of the first (free) Developer DAO NFTs to claim a number of tokens for themselves.
+This project can be easily modified to support any desired criteria for whitelisting airdrop recipients.

+## Quickstart:

+- Modify <contracts/DevCoin.sol> to your liking.
+- `npm run snapshot:nft` -- gets a list of addresses who hold a given NFT.
+- `npm run generate:proofs` -- generates a mapping of address => proof.
+- `npm run build` -- compiles contract.
+- `npm test` -- tests contract.
+It is highly recommended to read <test/index.ts> to understand how the contract works.

+An included sample web3 script to get a proof for your wallet address is in <web/>.

 ## Technical details